 Silbert began her career as a financial analyst with Morgan Stanley in New York.
 She left Wall Street for Latin America, working in grassroots economic development in Costa Rica, Columbia, and Brazil.
 During her time abroad, Silbert worked for Women’s World Banking, an international network of microloan funds, and was named an Echoing Green Fellow for her work with Brazilian street girls.
-Silbert also worked as economic development director for Nuestra Comunidad Development Corporation in inner-city Boston.
+Silbert also worked as economic development director for Nuestra Comunidad Development Corporation serving Roxbury and other underserved populations in greater Boston.

 Nationally, Silbert served as the founding Board Chair for the Association of Women’s Business Centers, meeting with Congressional leaders to promote legislation to assist women-owned small businesses.
 In 2000, she was appointed to the National Women’s Business Council, which provides advice to Congress and the President on issues of concern to women entrepreneurs, particularly around access to capital and government procurement.
 Silbert was a co-founder of Springboard Enterprises, a national organization which has helped fast-growth women entrepreneurs raise over $2 billion in angel financing and venture capital.